 Our Health Profile provides more information about the current demographics of the local population in Stafford and its surrounding areas.

 We want to make sure that our buildings and our published information is accessible to everyone.
 Follow the link for details of our office locations and how to find us.
 If you require this information in an alternative format please contact us.

 The Equality Act 2010 requires all public bodies and NHS Trusts to assess their performance on equality and inclusion across the protected characteristic groups (age, disability, gender reassignment, marriage or civil partnership, pregnancy or maternity, race, religion or belief, sex, and sexual orientation) and show how they are improving the experiences of staff, patients and service users and other stakeholders.

-Each year we publish our annual document Equality and Inclusion Report (1.06 MB) , which details the progress we have made over the last year on equality and inclusion issues in regard to its staff, patients and service users and other stakeholders.
+Each year we publish our annual pdf Equality and Inclusion Report, (649 KB) which details the progress we have made over the last year on equality and inclusion issues in regard to its staff, patients and service users and other stakeholders.

 Equality Delivery System (EDS) public grading

 The Equality Delivery System (EDS) is about treating all patients, carers and staff fairly.
 It is about making sure everyone has a say in how healthcare services involve and listen to all local people.
 Along with South East Staffordshire and Seisdon Peninsula CCG and Cannock Chase CCG, we held public and staff events in January and March 2016.
-Easy Read report of the EDS public grading event.
+You can pdf read the full EDS 2 report here (482 KB) or read the Easy Read report of the EDS public grading event.